Stay up to date

 Almost everybody in this world uses the Internet.
 Some use it for work, some for education, some to stay connected with the world and their loved ones, some for shopping, and some use it to browse the world wide web in their leisure time.
 DNS Hijacking or DNS redirection attacks are a widespread security threat many DNS servers face in today’s modern digital world.
 But before explaining the DNS Hijacking attack and getting into its complexity, it is essential first to explore the world of Domain Names Systems (DNS).

-In this article, we’ll first take a refresher of how the DNS works, and then we’ll move forward with discussing DNS Hijacking – what it is, what are its types, its security implications and mitigation techniques.
+Some of the findings shared here are from our assessments when we performed Active Directory Security Assessments or delivered various forms of network pen tests.
+In this article, we’ll first take a refresher of how the DNS works; then we’ll move forward with discussing DNS Hijacking – what it is, its types, its security implications and mitigation techniques.

 What is DNS?